All Episodes

 Yes.

-Now, a computer stores data in the binary code on a disk or on a hard drive or whatever, and you're talking about downloading information from a human brain, and what I'm missing here is, where has it ever been proven that information is stored in the brain in hard form like that?
+And what I'm missing here is where has it ever been proven that information is stored in the brain in hard form like this?

 This is exactly my concern.

-This is exactly my concern when I said that a photograph of a sunset is not a sunset, it's an image of something.
+When I said that a photograph of a sunset is not a sunset, it's an image of something.

 And absolutely, our minds don't necessarily operate on on-off switches.

-And of course, on the other hand, with the new work in DNA computers, and if you really want to look at it, which don't operate on on-off, but operate off of the four amino acid bases that's in DNA, Um, if you look at DNA, DNA is, in a sense, the computer that runs our bodies.
+And of course, on the other hand, with the new work in DNA computers, and if you really want to look at it, which don't operate on on-off, but operate off of the four amino acid bases that's in DNA, if you look at DNA, DNA is, in a sense, the computer that runs our bodies.

 But wait a minute, sir.